nicholasericksen/vcp-soil-study/README.md

 Positive linear correlation describes the relationship between two variables in which if the value of one increases, so does the other.
 When a negative linear correlation exists between two variables, it implies that as one variable increases the other decreases.
 A correlation of zero implies that no correlation exists between the two variables, or one variable can not be used to predict the other.
 Uncorrelated variables are useful for classification and regression analysis as they contain the least redundant information.

-The results of calculating this coefficient for each combinational pair of elements results in the following heatmap.
+The Pearson correlation coefficient is often used for assessing the linear relationship between independantly distrubuted normal variables in biological statistics [1][2].

-This correlation matrix was calculated using Pandas and plotted using the Seaborn package.
+The results of calculating this coefficient for each combinational pair of elements for the Vancortdlant park soil study results in the following heatmap.

 ```
 # Determine the correlation of the dataframe